-- high levels of performance skill in particular sports - the capacity to adopt administrative roles in community sport and recreation - skills in coaching, training, first aid, referee and fitness leader.
+- high levels of performance skill in particular sports - the capacity to adopt administrative roles in community sport and recreation - skills in coaching, training, first aid, refereeing and fitness leadership

-This course is offered as 1 unit of study across one year (Year 11) or two years (Year 11 and Year 12).
+This course is offered as 1 unit of study across one (Year 11) or two years (Year 11 and Year 12).

-Students with interest in the areas of Sport Science, Physical Education and human movement, which can present viable post-school study and career pathways, including some credit transfer opportunities into TAFE.
+Students with interest in the areas of Sport Science, Physical Education and Human Movement, which can present viable post-school study and career pathways, including some credit transfer opportunities into TAFE.
 With the Sport and Recreation industry being a major growth area, students will gain an understanding and appreciation of various vocational possibilities in this area.